-For over 15+ years, I have worked with cross-functional teams at the intersection where people, process, technology, and culture meet.
+For over 15+ years, I have worked with cross-functional teams at the intersection where people, process, and technology meet.

 Working and playing at the “edges” and intersections of different disciplines has been a hallmark of my life and career.
 As a student I studied in an integrated arts program combining philosophy, history, and english.
 I eventually majored in psychology with a focus on social psychology and organizational behaviour, and I subsequently completed my teacher’s training.
 During that year, I got my first taste of working with the web as a Technology Coach helping teachers integrate technology into their teaching practice and it piqued my interest in the possibilities of what the web would bring to education and learning.

 On a more personal level, my experience coaching and captaining competitive athletes and sports teams, combined with a relentless pursuit of my own active lifestyle has translated into a passion for health and well-being, personal and team development, and optimal performance.

 Through a series of serendipitous events, I began a journey of self-exploration that took me on a one-year sabbatical of personal and professional development.
-This year off that I dubbed “a tiny leap” was in many ways the start of my search for meaning and purpose.
+This year off that I dubbed “a tiny leap” was in many ways the start of my search for greater meaning and purpose.
 This kicked off several more years of learning and growth that led me to where I am today: a certified coach with deep experience in technology, team dynamics, personal growth, and professional development.